vickbrnk/Sales_Forecast/README.md

 # Sales_Forecast
-Repository containing all steps of cleaning and preparing a Sales Forecast Report of 1,115 Rossman Stores
+Repository containing all steps of the preparation and analysis a historical sales dataset of 1,115 stores of the large European drug store chain Rossman in Germany.
+The aim is to predict six weeks of daily sales over the 01/08/2015 - 17/09/2015 period with a linear regression model.
+Since sales are influenced by a number of factors, backwards step selection was employed to identify the variables which affect sales significantly.